 \subsection{Variational equations}

-We want to relate integrability of hamiltonian systems with Picard-Vessiot theory.
-We deal with non-linear hamiltonian systems.
-But, given a hamiltonian $H$ in $\mathbb{C}^{2n}$ and $\Gamma$ an integral curve of $X_H$, we can consider the \emph{first variational equation} (VE), such as
+We want to relate the integrability of Hamiltonian systems with the Picard-Vessiot theory.
+We deal with non-linear Hamiltonian systems.
+Nevertheless, given a Hamiltonian $H$ in $\mathbb{C}^{2n}$ and $\Gamma$ an integral curve of $X_H$, we can consider the \emph{first variational equation} (VE), namely

 in which the linear equation is induced over the tangent bundle ($\xi$ represents a vector field supported on $\Gamma$).

 Let $\Gamma$ be parameterized by $\gamma\colon t\mapsto (x(t),y(t))$ in such way that